Get Schooled

 What to Know About Tribal Colleges & Universities

-For many students, particularly those that are Black and Brown, race and culture play a huge part in their everyday lives and how they see the world.
-When you’re considering where to attend college, it’s important to have options that make you feel like you can be yourself while having your traditions and perspectives valued.
-For Native American students, Tribal schools are meant to do exactly that.
-Here’s a breakdown of Tribal Colleges and Universities (TCUs) in the U.S. - what they are, why they matter, and more.
+When considering where to attend college, it’s important to have options that make you feel like you can be yourself while having your traditions and perspectives valued.
+For Native American students, Tribal Colleges and Universities (TCUs) can do exactly that.
+We share what you should know about TCUs in the U.S.

-Image of an empty college lecture hall. - What to Know About Tribal Colleges & Universities
+Empty college lecture hall - What to Know About Tribal Colleges & Universities

 What is a Tribal College and/or University?

-Tribal Colleges and Universities (TCUs) are schools either on or near Native American reservation lands.
-There are currently 35 accredited TCUs in 14 states across the country.
-Student populations at TCUs are pretty small - many have under 1,000 students enrolled.
-While many TCUs are two-year colleges that allow students to receive their Associate’s degrees, others have Bachelor’s, Master's, and certificate programs.
+Tribal Colleges and Universities (TCUs) are schools either on or near federal Indian reservations.
+There are currently 35 accredited TCUs in 15 states across the country.
+While many TCUs are two-year colleges where students can receive an associate degee, other's have bachelor’s, master's, and certificate programs.

-Why were TCUs formed?
+Why were TCUs established?
 Why are they important?

 Frequently asked questions about TCUs